krei-se/droidfor.ge/README.md

 - Run `updateInitialApps.sh` to pull Apps from F-Droid that will be installed on all devices

-You can just add packages from fdroid in the script, it automatically grabs the latest version and allows to select versions ending in a certain integer if you need a specific architecture build .
+You can just add packages from fdroid in the script, it automatically grabs the latest version and allows to select versions ending in a certain integer if you need a specific architecture build.
 Add Aurora-Store if must use any Apps from Playstore.

 Install Lineage on a wiped device.
 You don't need any gapps addons, but if you are lazy you can flash magisk as a zip already.